Funding

 Funding Information

-Grants of up to £45,000 are available, spread over one to three years.
-In addition, non-financial support such as access to a network of skilled, pro-bono volunteers, online training workshops and seminars are available to successful charities for life.
+Grants of up to £45,000 are available, which may be spread over one to three years.
+In addition, non-financial support such as access to a network of skilled, pro-bono volunteers, online training workshops and seminars are available.

 Downloadable Resources